s-KaiNet/spsave/docs/Recipes.md

 ## `spsave` recipes

 On this page you can find different options supported by `spsave`.
 Lets assume we have some core options like `siteUrl`, `username`, `password`.
-The most interesting options are file content option, so lets take a closer look on all possible scenarious.
+The most interesting options are file content option, so lets take a closer look on all possible scenarios.

 As you may know there are three types of file content options - file content, glob, vinyl file.